FusionAuth/fusionauth-astro-components/README.md

 authorization platform that makes developers' lives awesome.

 # Changelog

+## 2.1.1
+- Retry logic was added to the RemoteCode fetch method.

 ## 2.1.0
 - Components will now throw an `Error` if the fetch of the `url` fails.
 This is to prevent silent failures when the URL is wrong or the server is down.